Coronavirus updates in Central Texas: Tuesday schools and stat tracker

 COVID-19 numbers:

-- Texas: More than 3.4 million cases have been reported in the state, and more than 69,000 people in Texas have died, according to the Texas Department of State Health Services.
+- Texas: More than 3.5 million cases have been reported in the state, and at least 70,000 people in Texas have died, according to the Texas Department of State Health Services.

 - Central Texas counties:

-- Williamson County: There are 50 new cases of coronavirus in Williamson County.
-Twenty percent of hospital beds are available, and 13% of ICU beds are available.
-Since the beginning of the pandemic, at least 64,903 cases have been reported and at least 694 people have died.
+- Williamson County: There are 42 new cases of coronavirus in Williamson County.
+Eighteen percent of hospital beds are available, and 8% of ICU beds are available.
+Since the beginning of the pandemic, at least 65,424 cases have been reported and at least 706 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-23-Oct.
-29, there have been 21 total positive cases.
-There have been 1,608 total cumulative positive cases.
+31-Nov.
+5, there have been 12 total positive cases.
+There have been 1,640 total cumulative positive cases.

-- Pflugerville ISD: For the week of Oct.
-25-Oct.
-29, there have been 0 total positive cases.
-There have been 1,061 total cumulative positive cases.
+- Pflugerville ISD: For the week of Nov.
+1-Nov.
+5, there have been 11 total positive cases.
+There have been 1,099 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)